News: Brooklyn Ice Cream Factory Reopens, J&R Jr. Closes, Imagination Playground in Brooklyn, NY Hall of Science Gets Tastier

 More MoMA Following in the footsteps of the Metropolitan Museum of Art, beginning May 1, the Museum of Modern Art will also be open seven days a week.

 Future Kids' Attractions The New York Parks Department and the Rockwell Group announced plans to build an Imagination Playground in Brownville's Betsy Head Park reminiscent of the one at South Street Seaport, complete with those signature foam blue blocks for building, floating and hitting (hey it happens but at least it doesn't hurt).
 It's slated to open in 2015.
 Meanwhile, Battery Park City's long-delayed SeaGlass Carousel is one step closer to spinning: Earlier this month there was a topping off and the opening is set for early fall.
+Update: The opening has been delayed a year to fall 2014.

 School Admissions There have been so many crazy school admission stories of late, it's hard to keep up.
 But parents are up in arms about a number of issues, including G&T test scoring errors, the decision to place students who don't qualify in selective high schools in an attempt to integrate children with special needs and fill up all empty spots, and—even though the ELA and Math Assessments are over—it sounds like some kids are still shell-shocked.